Zio-Net/Sagaway/.github/README.md

 - The `.WithPreconditions(CarReservationActorOperations.CarBooking | CarReservationActorOperations.InventoryReserving)` sets the execution order.

 Look at the [complete Actor implementation]( https://github.com/alonf/Sagaway/blob/master/Sagaway.ReservationDemo/Sagaway.ReservationDemo.ReservationManager/Actors/CarReservation/CarReservationActor.cs).

+### Enable Saga Re-Execution

+Sometimes, you must rerun a completed Saga to overcome failure or rerun a business process due to a data set.
+As long as the Dapr Actor holds the actor state, the Sagaway library prevents execution of the same Saga (dictated by the Saga ID).
+It also provides the ability to read the outcome of the Saga.
+If you must re-execute the Saga, you can call `ResetSagaAsync` on the Dapr host.
+It will remove the Saga state from the Actor state.
+You must also remove all your Saga implementation states if they prevent a re-execution of your Saga.

 ## Implementing a participant Service